AS400JPLPC/zig-helix/README.md

 *   2023-09-22  **After testing**
 *   update config.toml
 *   new mytheme  :  very close dark\_plus > vscode
+*   2003-09-25 Updated search for last source saved with "write-buffer-close" or "wbc"

 I'm working with "helix" and restructuring my sources, because I encounter the end of line positions and spaces are completely inconsistent.